Chart Color Schemes

 The level of general health in Palmerston is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Mental health issues and asthma are the most common medical conditions in the area, impacting 9.4 and 8.6% of residents respectively.
-A total of 69.6% of residents declare themselves completely clear of medical ailments, compared to 76.4% across Australian Capital Territory.
-The area has 13.3% of residents aged 65 and over (729 people), which is higher than the 8.3% in Australian Capital Territory.
-Health outcomes among seniors are above average, broadly in line with the general population's health profile.
+Mental health issues and asthma are most prevalent, affecting 9.4% and 8.6% respectively.
+About 69.6% report no medical conditions, compared to 76.4% across the Australian Capital Territory.
+The area has a higher proportion of seniors aged 65 and over at 13.3%, or 729 people, than the 8.3% in the Australian Capital Territory.
+Health outcomes among seniors are above average, similar to those of the general population.

 Frequently Asked Questions - Health